mariusSwift/AnimatedViews/README.md

 A signal comprising of 2 sine waves offseted by 180 degrees.
-Their amplitudes are shaped by a parabolic curve (from no attenuation in the middle up to total attenuation at the leading and trailing edge).
+Their amplitudes are shaped by an inverted parabolic curve (from no attenuation in the middle up to total attenuation at the leading and trailing edge).

 Project run in Xcode Simulator: